 The new limits are expected to be signed by New York City mayor Bill de Blasio later this month.
 De Blasio was the driving force behind the latest package of bills that will regulate ride-sharing giants such as Uber and Lyft.
 By signing the bills into law, New York will become the first U.S. city to cap the number of rideshare vehicles on the road.

 But will California pass similar regulations as one of its own measures to reduce traffic congestion?
-After all, traffic congestion in Los Angeles and other California cities are sometimes even worse than congestion in New York City.
+After all, traffic congestion in Los Angeles and other California cities is sometimes even worse than congestion in New York City.
 We invited our Los Angeles Uber accident attorney from the Law Offices of Howard Craig Kornberg to discuss the new regulations and to outline the potential implications of that decision.

 As you may have guessed, ride-hailing companies like Uber and Lyft are not exactly thrilled about the new measures, nor are the existing Uber/Lyft drivers and drivers who planned to work for one of the ridesharing giants in the nearest future.